-The course is aimed for those who may have to conduct, or participate in, a marine accident investigation.
+The course is aimed at those who may have to conduct, or participate in, a marine accident investigation.
 This may be in the role of official investigator for a State or as a representative of a manufacturer, operator, service provider, insurer or regulator.

 The course is designed for applicants who have completed the Fundamentals of Accident Investigation course and have gained the necessary basic investigation skills.
 However, other applicants with an appropriate background, initial training and experience will be considered on a case-by-case basis.

 There are no formal qualifications for entry.
-All lectures and workshops will be in English.
+All lectures and workshops will be delivered in English.
 Due to the intensity of the course a thorough knowledge of the English language is important.

 One of the key benefits of this course is our ability to bring together a world-class group of experts to share their experiences with delegates.
 This includes accident investigators and experts in:

-- International aspects of marine accident investigation
+• International aspects of marine accident investigation.

-- Managing major marine accidents and family liaison
+• Managing major marine accidents and family liaison.

-- Management of risk in the marine industry
+• Management of risk in the marine industry.

-- Marine operations and safety management
+• Marine operations and safety management.

-- Marine navigation, collisions and groundings
+• Marine navigation, collisions and groundings.

-- Structural failure modes, marine engineering, fires and explosions
+• Structural failure modes, marine engineering, fires and explosions.

-- Human Performance in marine operations
+• Human performance in marine operations.

-- Voyage data manipulation and interpretation
+• Voyage data manipulation and interpretation.

-- Health and Safety in marine investigations.
+• Health and safety in marine investigations.

 Accommodation options and prices

-Accommodation is available at Mitchell Hall which is located on campus.
-All rooms are en-suite and bookings are on a half-board basis from Sunday to Friday.
-If you would like to book accommodation for this short course at Mitchell Hall, please indicate this on the registration form and we will arrange this for you.
+Accommodation is available at Mitchell Hall, which is located on campus.
+All rooms are en-suite and bookings are on a half-board basis.

 Alternatively, you may wish to make your own arrangements at a nearby hotel.